AnnaLatt/AIprojectDyslexiaDetection/README.md

 ## Data sources and AI methods

-Data used is a master's degree on the typical erros made by dyslexics in addition to my 15 years experience as an English teacher.
+The data that was used is a master's degree on the typical erros made by dyslexics in addition to my 15 years experience as an English teacher.
 It's worth noting that the data I've used to develop this system is limited, mainly coming from one master's thesis and my own observations of learning difficulties during my teaching career.
 I'm prioritizing the accuracy of the data over the amount of data, so that the patterns we identify are trustworthy indicators of dyslexia.
 The AI methods involve the use of pattern matching and comparison algorithms to identify errors.

 If you need to use links, here's an example: